provider image

 jamesbenet/E+ via Getty Images

-Prostate cancer is one of the most common types of cancers in males.
-A prostate biopsy is the best way to diagnose prostate cancer.
+Prostate cancer is a common type of cancer.
+A prostate biopsy is the best way to help diagnose prostate cancer.
 During a prostate biopsy, a urologist — a physician who specializes in the urinary tract — removes small tissue samples from the prostate.
-A pathologist then looks at these samples under a microscope to see if there are any cancer cells.
+Then, a pathologist looks at these samples under a microscope to see if there are any cancer cells.
 If there are cancer cells, the pathologist can also tell if the cancer is aggressive or slow growing.
-The medical team then uses this information to develop a treatment plan if they identify prostate cancer.
+The medical team then uses this information to develop a treatment plan.

 Search and compare options